 Annoyance level: all of it

 At first blush, Factual seems pretty standard.
-There are options to log in, add your business, etc. However, a few months ago they changed their model (we wrote about it here).
+There are options to log in, add your business, etc. However, a few months ago they changed their model.
 Now, you can only change your business information 1 of 2 ways.

 - Write API.

 - Through a “trusted data contributor” like Yext, Where 2 Get It, Moz, UBL or GoDaddy.
 Read: through sources you have to pay for.

 In a nutshell, Factual has made it impossible for a non-developer to edit their business information for free.

 Tips for the Road

 First things first, claim or create your listings in Infogroup, Localeze, and Acxiom.
 Make sure this information exactly matches what appears on your website/Google + listing.
 Moving forward, any time you stumble across incorrect information about your business, do your best to correct it.

 What do you think?
 Are our pigeon scores correct?